imgo7/Group8-ABM/Research.md

 - The **factors** <a name="factors"></a> have been considered in these stochastic models:
     1. spontaneous colonization of patients
     2. patient-to-staff and staff-to-patient contamination/colonization
-    3. environmentalcontamination
+    3. environmental contamination
     4. patient cohorting
     5. room configuration of thehospital ward
     6. staff hand-washing compliance level
-    7. the presence of different types of HCWs or specific staff–patientcontact network structures
+    7. the presence of different types of HCWs or specific staff–patient contact network structures
 - This paper **results show**: <a name="show"></a>
     1. highlight the importance of maintaining high hand-hygiene compliance levelsby HCWs
     2. support control strategies including to improve environmental cleaning during nosocomial outbreaks